-The 2023 Palm Beach Scopus Award Gala, held at The Breakers in Palm Beach, on Friday, January 13th raised $1.1 million for the Hebrew University’s Center for Computational Medicine in Jerusalem.
-The new Center will establish Israel at the forefront of global leadership in biomedical research and treatment.
+The 2023 Palm Beach Scopus Award Gala, held at The Breakers in Palm Beach, on Friday, Jan.
+13, raised $1.1 million for the Hebrew University’s Center for Computational Medicine in Jerusalem.
+The new center will establish Israel at the forefront of global leadership in biomedical research and treatment.

 At the event, presented by the Southeast Region of American Friends of the Hebrew University (AFHU), Beth Asnien McCoy, Chief Executive Officer Emerita, was honored for her leadership of the national organization which she joined in 2003.
-She became CEO in 2014 and was succeeded by Joshua Rednik last year.
+She became CEO in 2014 and was succeeded last year by Joshua Rednik.

 “Tonight, we awarded the prestigious AFHU Scopus Award to Beth McCoy in recognition of her dedication to Israel and her significant achievements in support of the Hebrew University of Jerusalem,” said National President Clive Kabatznik.
 “Under Beth’s leadership, AFHU has immeasurably improved in all key metrics, most notably fundraising and the public profile of the university in the United States.”